gruco0002/FluidSolver/README.md

 - stb_image_write (Version 1.09), included in this repository
 - stb_truetype (Version 1.19), included in this repository
 - OpenMP (Version ?.?)
+- cxxopts (Version 2.1.2), included in this repository

 ### Using the Code on OSX (Mac)
 Since the project uses OpenMP (libomp) to parallelize the execution and the current